§ 5-49-12. Complaints Grounds and proceedings for revocation or suspension of licenses.

-(iii) Using, or causing, or promoting the use of, any advertising matter, promotional literature, testimonial, guarantee, warranty, label, brand, insignia or any other representation, however disseminated or published, which is misleading, deceptive, or untruthful.
+(iii) Using, or causing, or promoting the use of, any advertising matter, promotional literature, testimonial, guarantee, warranty, label, brand, insignia or any other representation, however disseminated or published, that is misleading, deceptive, or untruthful;

-(ix) Advertising a manufacturer's product or using a manufacturer's name or trademark which implies a relationship with the manufacturer that does not exist.
+(ix) Advertising a manufacturer's product or using a manufacturer's name or trademark that implies a relationship with the manufacturer that does not exist;

 (4) Knowingly placing the health of a client at serious risk without maintaining proper precautions;